Ida Momennejad

 May 28-29: Talk and visit, Computational Neuroscience Center, University of Washington, Seatle, WA

-July 10, 1-5PMStructure for Efficient Reinforcement Learning (SERL) Workshop
+July 10, 1-5PM: Structure for Efficient Reinforcement Learning (SERL) Workshop

 4th Multidisciplinary Conference on Reinforcement Learning and Decision Making (RLDM), Montreal, Canada